 - Add the garlic and cook for 3 to 4 minutes.
 Do not let the garlic burn.

-- Crush using a fork until it doesn't have any lumps.
+- Peel avocado and crush using a fork until it doesn't have any lumps.

 - Mix in the lime juice.